Common Causes & Symptoms of Rabson-Mendenhall Syndrome

 Rabson-Mendenhall Syndrome (RMS) is a rare genetic disorder caused by inherited mutation in the INSR gene, which provides instructions for making insulin receptors.
 This genetic disease is characterised by severe insulin resistance.
 It is one of a group of inherited disorders known as genetic syndromes of severe insulin resistance.

 Normally, after eating, food is broken down into glucose, which enters the bloodstream.
 The pancreas releases insulin, which acts like a key.
-It binds to receptors on cells, signaling them to absorb glucose from the blood to be used for energy.
+It binds to receptors on cells, signalling them to absorb glucose from the blood to be used for energy.
 Imagine your body not being able to do that.
 Insulin is a key hormone that signals cells to absorb glucose (sugar) from the bloodstream.
 In RMS, mutations in the insulin receptor mean cells cannot receive this signal properly.
 Consequently, glucose cannot enter cells efficiently to be used for energy, leading to its buildup in the blood.

 They suffer from insulin resistance, which results in dangerously high blood sugar and other physical complications.
 Keep reading to learn about the causes of RMS, whether genetics matter, and its diagnosis and treatment.